joaquimrcarvalho/dehergne-locations/extras/doc/locations_how_to.md

-# Identifying place names
+# Technical Note: identifying place names
+> Project Linking the West and the East: Reconstructing Itineraries and Networks between Europe and China through Macao" supported by Macao Polytechnic University, project RP/CIPFIC－01/2023

 This note defines the rules for registering place names in the sources.

 ## Attributes that are place names

-A Certain number of attributes of people in the sources are place names.
+A certain number of attributes of people in the sources are place names.

 * baptizado (place of baptism)